 This site includes Merri Creek from the south to the north end of McBryde Street Fawkner, including the

-4 ha Jukes Road Grassland on Crown Land on the west side of Merri Creek, adjacent to the end of Jukes Road.
+4 ha Bababi Djinanang grassland (formerly known as Jukes Rd grassland) on Crown Land on the west side of Merri Creek, adjacent to the end of Jukes Road.

 Partially intact or small stands - Woolly Tea-tree riparian scrub (18.2 Merri Creek).